-Ш Dry the gear and bolt holes with compressed air (if wet).
-Install the ring gear onto the Air Locker by aligning the bolt holes and then gently tapping it around in a circle with a soft mallet.
-Avoid using the bolts to pull down the ring gear as this puts excess strain on the bolts and the differential flange.
-Apply a thread locking compound (e.g., Loctite 272) to the threads of each ring gear bolt before inserting it.
+☐ Install t he ring gear onto the Air Locker by aligning the bolt holes and the en gently tapping it around in a circle with a soft mallet.
+Avoid ι ising the bolts to pull down the ring gear as this puts exces S strain o on the bolts and the differential flange.

+Apply a thread locking compound to the thread of each ring gear bolt before inserting it.
 Do not apply the compound directly into the threaded hole as this could prevent the bolt from reaching its full depth.

-Tighten the ring gear bolts in a star pattern with a torque wrench.
-ARP bolts recommend 135Nm [100ft. lbs.] when using Loctite.
+Tighten the ring gear bolts in a star pattern with a torque wrench according to your vehicle manufacturer's specified torque.